PhD and MS in Molecular Genetics and Genomics FAQ

 4. What are the CMMG admission standards?

 Applicants to the PhD Program should have a minimum grade point average of 3.0 majoring in biological or chemical sciences and in most cases will also have experience in a working laboratory environment.
 Applicants should have their official academic transcripts and three letters of recommendation sent directly to us.
-The Graduate Record Examination is optional (not required), but if taken, the scores should be sent directly to us.
+The Graduate Record Examination is not required).
 International applicants must be proficient in English and demonstrate above average performance on the TOEFL English proficiency examination.
-A personal statement describing an interest in molecular genetics and genomics and future and career plans is required.
+A personal statement describing an interest in molecular genetics and genomics, and interest in specific research in the MGG program, and future and career plans is required.
 Applicants meeting admissions criteria will be selected for interview.

 5. What will I learn?